DFE-Digital/early-careers-framework/docs/source/npq/schedules-and-milestone-dates.html.md

 The DfE makes payment to providers in line with agreed contractual schedules and training criteria.

-Providers are paid a proportionate sum of money relative to the amount of time they support their participants.

 NPQ courses can vary in length, and so can each have a different number of milestones.

 The API will automatically assign schedules to participants depending on when course applications are accepted by providers.

-Milestone validation is not applied to NPQ schedules.
+Providers should submit declarations in line with terms set out in their contracts.
+However the API does not apply milestone validation to those on NPQ schedules.
 The API will accept any declarations submitted after the first milestone period has started for a given schedule.

 For example, if a participant is on an npq-leadership-autumn schedule, the API will accept any type of declaration (including `started`, `retention-{x}` or `completed`) after the schedule start date.